Canon 77D vs Leica M10

 Many modern cameras cannot only take still pictures, but also record videos.
 The 77D indeed provides movie recording capabilities, while the M10 does not.
 The highest resolution format that the 77D can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 77D and the M10 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the M10 offers a wider field of view (100%) than the one in the 77D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the M10 has a higher magnification (0.73x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 77D and Leica M10 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 77D has one, while the M10 does not.
 While the built-in flash of the 77D is not very powerful, it can at times be useful as a fill-in light.The 77D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the M10 does not have a selfie-screen.